Congratulations on your new job! Now let's focus on making the first 30, 60, and 90 days a success.

 As you keep your eyes and ears open, take note of things that are challenging for the team.
 Perhaps it's a step in a workflow, a particular procedure, or a difficult person.
 Take time to understand why they are that way before you suggest any changes.

-5. Drink water, eat natural minimally processed foods and take time to recharge.
+5. Drink water, eat healthy foods, and take time to recharge

 This advice may not seem immediately relevant to your work performance, but the reality is that every professional is a corporate athlete.
-Willpower, endurance and ability to learn are all impacted by your hydration, nutrition and rest.
+Willpower, endurance, and the ability to learn are all impacted by your hydration, nutrition, and rest.
 You would not expect an Olympic swimmer to subsist on a candy assortment from the vending machine!
-Treat your body as a performance engine, feed it well, and give it time to relax and recharge.
+Treat your body as a performance engine by feeding it well and giving it time to relax and recharge.

-After you have been with the company for a few weeks, you probably have a good sense for who has the knowledge and the temperament to help you succeed.
-Some companies set up formal mentorship relationships for new hires while others leave it up to each professional.
-I strongly recommend that you take a proactive role in finding the right people to advise and support you as you begin to take a more prominent role in the company.
-Keep in mind that while your boss may be an obvious choice for this role, professionals outside an immediate reporting relationship can have their own unique viewpoints to contribute.
+After you have been with the company for a few weeks, you probably have a good sense of who has the knowledge and the temperament to help you succeed.
+Some companies set up formal mentorship relationships for new hires while others leave it up to each professional to pursue.
+Take a proactive role in finding the right people to advise and support you as you begin to take a more prominent role in the company.
+Keep in mind that while your boss may be an obvious choice for this role, professionals outside an immediate reporting relationship can have their own unique viewpoints to contribute, as well.

 Continue to work with your manager to refine and clarify expectations.
-Sure, you may have had the conversation on your first day, but a month or two into your job you may begin to notice that your stated goals and targets do not align with your daily tasks, or that urgent fire drills are taking time away from steady progress to important goals.
-By staying in the conversation, you can eliminate evaluation-time surprises, make better decisions and align yourself with larger company goals.
+Sure, you may have had the conversation on your first day, but after a month or two, you may begin to notice that your stated goals and targets do not align with your daily tasks, or that urgent pop-up assignments are taking time away from steady progress to important goals.
+By staying in the conversation, you can eliminate surprises at performance reviews, make better decisions, and align yourself with larger company goals.

-It may seem counter-intuitive, but do find the time to have coffee or drinks with your old co-workers.
-Keeping your professional network active isn't just a task for those of us in active job search mode!
-Find the time to send an email to your old mentor, or to chat with a friend from the old office.
+It may seem counterintuitive, but do find the time to have coffee or drinks with your old co-workers.
+Keeping your professional network active isn't just a task for those of us in active job-search mode!
+Find the time to send an email to your old mentor or chat with a friend from the old office.

 In summary, remember that the energy and effort you invest in putting your best foot forward will pay significant dividends as your position within the new company becomes more established.
-You don't get a second chance to make a good first impression, so when starting a new job, work hard, say thank you and build your professional network for getting things done.
-Your future self will thank you for a good reputation, a great first performance review and the promotion opportunities that will result.
+You don't get a second chance to make a good first impression, so when starting a new job, work hard, say thank you, and build your professional network.
+Your future self will thank you for a good reputation, a great first performance review, and the promotion opportunities that will result.